 Unfortunately, when it comes to dog advice, there’s lots of information out there, and not all of it comes from good sources.
 For example, dog training is unregulated, so as pet parents, it becomes our responsibility to find the right people to trust with our pups.

 Don’t take every Instagram carousel or TikTok video to heart – find yourself someone qualified who works with modern and science-based methods.
-Another tip – any worthwhile behaviourist will want to have a LOT of background info about your dog, their health, and your lifestyle, before they will give you any advice.
+Another tip – any worthwhile behaviourist or trainer will want to have a LOT of background info about your dog, their health, and your lifestyle, before they will give you any advice.

 Lyra on her first day home – she was so small!

-2 – Read all about it
+2 – Read All About It

 The internet isn’t the only place you can learn about your new furry family member – there are some really fantastic books written by wonderful people that I really recommend!
 Here are just a few of my favourites…